msandeeprao38/hello-world/README.md

 # hello-world
 Just starting with github
-This is similar to what source code achieves.
+This is similar to what source tree achieves.
 Just a different approach.